 Luggage and personal effects

-Allianz offers travel insurance backed by a global financial services group.
-Their policies may include domestic cover options with cancellation protection, luggage cover, and rental vehicle excess.
-Check availability for NZ domestic trips.
+Allianz offers travel insurance backed by a global financial services group with domestic cover options including cancellation protection, luggage cover, and rental vehicle excess.
+Strong claims support and flexible policy options.

 Luggage and personal effects cover